-Handicap and disability are used for people who have special needs and both these terms are closely related with each other.
-Due to this, they can be interchangeably used by people.
+Handicap and disability are used for people who have special needs, and both these terms are closely related to each other.
+Due to this, they can be used interchangeably by people.

-To be called any of both the terms, individuals may experience low self-esteem, social stigma and support system issues.
+To be called any of both terms, individuals may experience low self-esteem, social stigma, and support system issues.

 Key Takeaways